taowen/vite-howto/README.md

 * Build deployable bundle for production

 Vite provides a wide range of modularization choices, with optimal user experience and developer experience.

-End user will not see the page load slower, because you have modularized the code.
+Thanks to vite, end user will not see the page load slower, after you have modularized the code.

-Developer will not suffer from longer build time, becuase you have modularized the code.
+Thanks to vite, developer will not suffer from longer build time, after you have modularized the code.

 ## You can play with these working demos